-While this finding is useful from an analytical perspective, the results in Table 4 should again be considered as the average marginal effect across each of the three groups.
-A more informative analysis can be provided by considering the impact on participation rates as both social class and travel distance are allowed to vary.
-For example, Table 5 presents the estimated difference in higher education participation probabilities for students from social class I and social class III at a range of different travel distances to nearest HEI.
 It is notable that each of the coefficients are positive, indicating that those from social class I have a higher probability of participating in higher education than those from social class III, across all travel distances.
-For two school leavers living 10 kilometres from the nearest HEI, the probability of progression to higher education is 5.8 per cent higher for an individual from social class I than for an otherwise similar individual from social class III.
-This differential increases with distance, such that the estimated difference is 10.1 per cent at 30 kilometres and 12.5 per cent at 50 kilometres.
+For two school leavers living 10kms from the nearest HEI, the probability of progression to higher education is 5.8% higher for an individual from social class I than for an otherwise similar individual from social class III.
+This differential increases with distance, such that the estimated difference is 10.1% at 30kms and 12.5% at 50kms.
 These results are illustrated in Figure 3 which clearly captures this increasing differential.
 It presents the difference in higher education participation probability as distance to HEI increases, alongside upper and lower confidence interval curves.
-It also includes a dotted vertical line at a distance of 24 kilometres, representing the cut-off distance for the statefunded non-adjacent maintenance grant at the time our sample was making the decision to enter higher education.
+It also includes a dotted vertical line at a distance of 24kms, representing the cut-off distance for the State-funded non-adjacent maintenance grant at the time our sample was making the decision to enter higher education.
 The purpose of this line is to investigate whether there is a structural break in the probability difference when this form of financial aid is applied.
 As can be seen in Figure 3, this does not seem to be the case.